Containers and jars should be clean and at ambient temperature. No pre-heating is necessary.

 (10.2 cm & larger)

-When using all dye, except for powdered or un-dyed CB-135, melt the wax to a minimum of 155°F (68.3°C) under gentle agitation to promote even heating and thorough mixing.
+When using dye, except powdered or un-dyed CB-XceL, melt the was to a minimum of 155°F (68.3°C) under gentle agitation to promote even heating and thorough mixing.
 For powder dyes, heat the wax to 190°F (87.8°C) to ensure the dye dissolves.
 Temporary high temperatures such as 190°F (87.8°C) have no adverse effect if cooled quickly.
 Higher temperatures, in excess of 190°F (87.8°C), may cause the wax to discolor.
 Allow the wax to cool to the desired pour temperature.

 It is typical for wax to solidify at the beginning of the pour during its first contact with the container.
-CB-135 should have a pour temperature high enough so that when the container is full, the initial solidified wax has re-melted.
+CB-XceL should have a pour temperature that is high enough so that when the container is full, the initial solidified wax has re-melted.
 The temperature should not be so high that the liquid wax sits more than 30 minutes before starting to solidify.

 Pour temperatures will vary according to container type and size, fragrance and dye, and the effects you want to achieve.
-CB-135 can be poured as low as 100° F (37.8° C) if the wax is kept in motion (constant mixing) until poured.
-Lower pour temperatures may help to reduce frosting while producing a smooth top and good adhesion.
+CB-XceL can be poured as low as 107° F (41.7° C) if the wax is kept in motion (constant mixing) until poured.

 When candles are poured at a lower temperature (about 110°F (43.3°C)), add the scent at a higher temperature (about 140°F (60°C)) and allow the wax to cool to the desired pour temperature.